mosull20/crushed-grapes-ms4/TESTING.md

 * Nav bar and footer tested as above
 * Products display as expected.
 On scrolling down, clicking on the back to top arrow brings user to the top of the page as expected.
 * Sort By box correctly sorts the products as expected depending on the options chosen.
-* Selecting from the dropdown menu in the Nav bar correclty displays the chosen category and from there the sort by function works as anticpated by only sorting under the currently chosen category - ie. if red wines has been selected from dropdown, the sort by country, price, rating etc. will only return all red wine results with the appropriate filter.
+* Selecting from the dropdown menu in the Nav bar correctly displays the chosen category and from there the sort by function works as anticpated by only sorting under the currently chosen category - ie. if red wines has been selected from dropdown, the sort by country, price, rating etc. will only return all red wine results with the appropriate filter.

 Product Details Page: